soraneoumi/oracle_shield/README.md

 - `-f` or `--frequency`: Specify the frequency of calculating Pi (in times per month).

 For example, to use 4 GiB of memory and calculate Pi 10 times per month, run `cargo run -- -m 4 -f 10`.

+## Note

+The portion implemented for CPU usage has not been tested in practice.
+If you encounter any issues, please feel free to submit a PR (Pull Request).

 ## Contributing